 Author and media commentator

 James Martin, S.J.—a media giant and one of the most recognizable Jesuits in America—has appeared on CNN, NPR, and Comedy Central’s "The Colbert Report” (as the “Official Chaplain to the Colbert Nation").
 Before he wrote The Jesuit Guide to (Almost) Everything, a practical spiritual guidebook drawn from the teachings of Society of Jesus founder St. Ignatius of Loyola, Fr.
 Martin studied theology at the precursor to BC’s School of Theology and Ministry.
 The author of several best-selling and award-winning books—popular with both Catholic and secular audiences—he also serves as editor at large of the national Catholic magazine America and as a consultor to the Vatican's Dicastery for Communications.

 Ernest Moniz '66, Hon.
 '16

 Considered one of the world’s foremost experts in his field, Ernest Moniz received the foundation of his knowledge at Boston College, graduating at the top of his class with a physics degree.
 A first-generation college graduate, Moniz was a Scholar of the College who considered Alumni Stadium his favorite place on campus.
-He became President Obama’s Secretary of Energy in 2013 and was a key negotiator of the 2015 historic nuclear agreement with Iran.
-Prior to being named Secretary, Moniz had been on the MIT faculty since 1973 and served as undersecretary for the Energy Department during the Clinton Administration.
+He served as President Obama’s Secretary of Energy from 2013 to 2017 and was a key negotiator of the 2015 historic nuclear agreement with Iran.
+Previously, Moniz had been on the MIT faculty since 1973 and served as undersecretary for the Energy Department during the Clinton Administration.

 Joy Haywood Moore '81, Hon.
 '10